All About HPV

 What is HPV?

-Am I at Risk for HPV Infection?
+Am I at risk for HPV Infection?

 Risk factors include

 - Sexual activity.
 Vaginal intercourse and anal penetration appear to be the easiest ways to spread the infection, but they are not necessary to transmit the virus.
 Genital skin-to-skin contact and oral sex can spread the virus as well.
-Masturbation with a partner may even be sufficient to transmit the virus as HPV can be detected on the fingertips of women and men who have genital warts.
+Masturbation with a partner may even transmit the virus as HPV can be detected on the fingertips of women and men who have genital warts.

 - Having many sexual partners (or a partner with a history of many sexual partners).